Clay/Straw

 Straw

 Straw is a remarkable building material because of its tensile strength and ability to trap air.
 If one were to attempt to pull a piece of straw apart, it quickly becomes evident that it is very difficult to do so.
 This tensile strength is essential when holding a wall system together.
 It preserves the form of a wall despite the expanding and contracting of the clay with which it is integrated.
 The hollow structure of straw traps air, making this material a natural form of insulation.
 Air is a poor heat conductor so having a higher proportion of air in a wall system slows the transfer of heat in either direction, making straw a great insulator.
+Additionally, integrating thermal break windows can further improve energy efficiency by minimizing heat loss.
 Lastly, straw provides much of the bulk of the wall allowing one to build much faster than would be possible with clay alone.
+For even better thermal efficiency, consider using loft Insulation in your construction project.
+For those seeking efficient solutions for construction, professional telehandler solutions can further enhance the building process.

 Sprouting Straw